Short on $10,000 microphones to record guitars? Then start here…

 In this article, we are going to take a “guerilla” approach to guitar miking techniques, using a small (but versatile) set of inexpensive microphones.
 It might be easy to discuss guitar recording in a vacuum, and I’m sure you could buy a $10,000 Neumanleyfunken microphone, glue it to a tree, and get an excellent guitar sound.
 However, most of us have budgets, often kept very tight, and getting a good guitar sound with a limited mic collection is a necessity.

 These days, the budget microphone class is really quite amazing.
 When I began recording (back when Giant Lizards roamed the earth), a decent condenser microphone cost two months’ pay.
-Now, you can get both a large-diaphragm and a small-diaphragm microphone for around the cost of, say, three tanks of gasoline.
+Now, you can get both a large-diaphragm and a small-diaphragm microphone for less than the cost of dinner for four at a decent restaurant.
 So, assuming we are willing to stay at home for a few weekends, we can probably scrounge up a budget for a decent mic “cabinet.”

 Using a theoretical budget of around $500 (your mileage may vary, depending on how patient you are in waiting for sales and the like), I assembled the following microphone setup: